troyraen/PGB_testing/_LSST-sample-alerts/main.md

 gcloud compute ssh rubin-stream-simulator32 --project=ardent-cycling-243415 --zone=us-central1-a
 source rass-venv/bin/activate # activate alert stream simulator env cd /home/troy_raen_pitt/alert-stream-simulator
-# export KAFKA_ADDRESS="34.72.82.178" # needed if broadcasting to external listeners
+# if VM has been shut down since last run, update IP address in docker-compose.yml

 docker-compose up
 # "This will spin up several containers; once the log output dies down, the system should be up and running."